Solving SDP Faster: A Robust IPM Framework and Efficient Implementation: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Haotian Jiang and Yin Tat Lee for many helpful discussions and insightful comments on manuscripts.
 The authors would like to thank Ainesh Baksh, Sitan Chen and Jerry Li for useful discussions on Sum of Squares.
-The authors would like to thank Xiaodi Wu and Ruizhe Zhang for useful discussions on quantum SDP solvers.
 The authors would like to thank Elaine Shi and Kai-min Chung for useful discussions.
 The authors would like to thank Binghui Peng and Hengjie Zhang for useful discussions at the early stage of this project.

 Baihe Huang is supported by the Elite Undergraduate Training Program of School of Mathematical Sciences at Peking University, and this work is done while interning at Princeton University and Institute for Advanced Study (advised by Zhao Song).